wordofwarning/wordofwarning.org/current/2019-autumnwinter/athey/index.md

 Tickets: available to <a href="http://wegottickets.com/event/462219" target="_blank">book online from Friday 1 February</a>, Pay What You Decide (cash only) in person on the evening.<br>**NB**: if you find you can't make it, please let us know so someone else can use the ticket.
 Enquiries: 0161 232 6086 (Word of Warning office) / 07488 308 111 (on the night)

-#### Access Information (*updated Tue 26 Feb*)
+#### Access Information
+**Warning: This performance includes nudity, blood letting + graphic sexual content.**
 Age advisory: 18+.
-A standing event, some seats will be available for access.<br>With no interval, *The Rave Space* lasts approximately 90 minutes and is followed by a DJ set until 11pm (staying/dancing optional!).<br>Features a combination of spoken word, amplified music, flashing lights.<br>Please contact us for specific age + access information: you can get in touch with us by emailing <mailto:info@habmcr.org> or calling 0161 232 6086 (07488 308 111 on the night).
+A standing event, some seats will be available for access.<br>With no interval, *The Rave Space* lasts approximately 90 minutes.<br>Features a combination of spoken word, amplified music, flashing lights.<br>Please contact us for specific age + access information: you can get in touch with us by emailing <mailto:info@habmcr.org> or calling 0161 232 6086 (07488 308 111 on the night).

 **Please note**: part of the charm of this event is the surroundings – the faded grandeur of Hulme's NIAMOS – a gently decaying old theatre having life breathed back into it.
-All that atmosphere comes at a cost – it's a big old unheated building – so please WRAP UP WARM, WEAR LAYERS, and be prepared to get moving.<br>**Also**: if you have any access requirements, please do talk to us first and we can try and meet the building's challenges together.
+All that atmosphere comes at a cost – it's a big old unheated building – so please WRAP UP WARM + WEAR LAYERS.<br>**Also**: if you have any access requirements, please do talk to us first and we can try and meet the building's challenges together.

 #### More
-A 90-minute mix of jungle music, immersive theatre, spoken word, and ritual within a DJ set — *The Rave Space* deconstructs the DJ's role as a status symbol, creating an authentic nightclub experience that is at once intimate and transcendent.
+Inspired in part by the secret society of <a href="https://en.wikipedia.org/wiki/Ac%C3%A9phale" target="_blank">Acéphale</a> — the 1930s anti-fascist review and magazine published by philosopher Georges Bataille — Ron Athey's new work uses projections, readings, lectures, appropriated text and sound.
+By re-imagining cut-up technique pioneer Brion Gysin's brutalist *Pistol Poem* as a vocal/percussive choreography, Athey turns to the Acéphale, the eponymous figure of the headless man, a powerful symbol of radical transformation, and attempts to make sense of a current reality where neo-fascism is mutating, creeping, and marching.

 #### Who is he?
-Will is an artist and performance maker whose solo works have toured the UK + Ireland, including *Memories of Suburbia* (Glasgow's Buzzcut; Battersea Arts Centre), *Team of the Decades* (Latitude Festival; Bristol's In Between Time; Southbank Centre), and *The Rave Space* (Camden People's Theatre; Cork's Quarter Block Party).

-He also works as an actor, dancer, DJ + director across art forms (recent collaborations include Abigail Conway, Rosana Cade + ZUUK), and works extensively with artists who are learning disabled.
+American performance artist Ron Athey rose to international prominence in the 90s, making performance that explored challenging subjects like the relationships between desire, sexuality and traumatic experience, and confronted conservative narratives around AIDS, S&M and body autonomy.

-#### What people have said about *The Rave Space*
+#### What people have said about *Acephalous Monster*
 >*…there is more to this than meets the eye and it deserves respect.*<br><a href="http://www.remotegoat.com/uk/review/14140/drumnbass-mash-up-with-personal-overtones/#reviews" target="_blank">★★★★ remotegoat</a><br>*…a brutal encounter with the self.
 It’s a brave performance, and is an act which jolts you awake.*<br><a href="http://www.ayoungertheatre.com/review-the-rave-space-camden-peoples-theatre" target="_blank">A Younger Theatre</a>

 #### Credits
-Collaborators: Chris Collins, Dan Canham, Hayley Hill, Mary Langthorne, Peader Kirk, Fabiola Santana | Header image: Suzi Corker Photography<br>Supported using public funding by the National Lottery through Arts Council England, and by Battersea Arts Centre, Camden People's Theatre, Heart n Soul, Shoreditch Town Hall, South St, ZU-UK.

 #### Websites
-<a href="http://willdickie.co.uk/TheRaveSpace" target="_blank">willdickie.co.uk</a> | <a href="http://twitter.com/Will_Dickie" target="_blank">@Will_Dickie</a> | <a href="http://www.mixcloud.com/AlwaysWill/rave-space-textures" target="_blank">Rave Space Textures on Mixcloud</a>
+<a href="http://" target="_blank"></a> | <a href="http://twitter.com/Ron_Athey_2" target="_blank">@Ron_Athey_2</a> | <a href="http://www.facebook.com/Ron-Athey-203769179788311" target="_blank">Ron Athey on facebook</a>
+| <a href="http://en.wikipedia.org/wiki/Ron_Athey" target="_blank">Ron Athey on wikipedia</a>